-Health chief quits over cancer tests scandal
+Minister 'wants answers' on cancer scandal

-The director general of the Republic of Ireland's Health Service Executive will step down from his position on Friday.

-Tony O'Brien had been under pressure to resign due to controversy over Ireland's cervical smear services.
+Mr O'Brien, who announced his departure on Thursday, had been under pressure to resign due to controversy over Ireland's cervical smear services.

+Speaking to Irish national broadcaster RTÉ outside Government Buildings in Dublin, Mr Harris said he wants full accountability and that he was 'disgusted' at what has emerged in memos released by the HSE.

+The memos, dating back to 2016, were released yesterday to the Public Accounts Committee and discussed issues with cervical screening tests.

 It has emerged that at least 208 women diagnosed with cancer should have received earlier intervention.